1coderookie/BSB-LPB-LAN_EN/docs/chap12.md

 ---

-## 12.1 The Arduino Mega 2560
+## 12.1 The Arduino Due
-*In general, the use of an original Arduino Mega 2560 (Rev3) is recommended.*
+*In general, the use of an [original Arduino Due](https://store.arduino.cc/arduino-due) is recommended.*
-From experience, however, cheap replicas ("clones") of the Arduino Mega 2560 can also be used, the use of these clones is usually possible without any problems.
+From experience, however, cheap replicas ("clones") of the Arduino Due can also be used, the use of these clones is usually possible without any problems.
 But: It should be paid attention if a modified board layout (e.g. changed pin assignments) is described in the prduct description.
 If this is the case and you still want to buy it, you may need to make specific adjustments in the file *BSB_lan_config.h*.

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/mega_clone.jpg">

-*A compatible clone of the Arduino Mega 2560 (Rev3).*
+*A compatible clone of the Arduino Due.*

 ***Note:***
-Regarding to the [tech specs of the Arduino Mega 2560](https://store.arduino.cc/arduino-mega-2560-rev3), it is recommended to use an external power source at the intended connection of the Arduino (e.g. 9V/1000mA).
+Regarding to the [tech specs of the Arduino Due](https://store.arduino.cc/arduino-due), it is recommended to use an external power source at the intended connection of the Arduino (e.g. 9V/1000mA).

 ---

 ## 12.2 The LAN Shield
-*In general, the use of an original Arduino LAN shield (v2) is recommended.*
+*In general, the use of an [original Arduino LAN shield (v2)](https://store.arduino.cc/arduino-ethernet-shield-2) is recommended.*
 From experience, however, cheap replicas ("clones") of these LAN shields can also be used, the use of these clones is usually possible without any problems.
-But: It should be paid attention if a modified board layout (e.g. changed pin assignments) is described in the prduct description.
+But: It should be paid attention if a modified board layout (e.g. changed pin assignments) is described in the product description.
 If this is the case and you still want to buy it, you may need to make specific adjustments in the file *BSB_lan_config.h*.

 There are / have been two different versions of LAN shields available on the market: one with a WIZnet W5100 chip (v1) and one with a W5500 chip (v2).
 The usage of a v2-shield is recommended, it's also available at the official [Arduino store](https://store.arduino.cc/arduino-ethernet-shield-2).